EuroCyclingTrips Pro Cycling

 EuroCyclingTrips–CCN is a UCI Continental cycling team based in the United States territory of Guam.

 Overview

 The team is based in Guam but is part of Equipe CMI, which has cycling and triathlon clubs in the United States and France.

 It is closely tied to EuroCyclingTrips, which offers cycling tours in Europe guided by current and former professionals such as Siméon Green and David McKenzie.
 The sports director in 2020 was Colin Sturgess of Great Britain with Dirk Van Hove of Belgium serving from 2020 - 2022.
 Since 2022 the Sports Directors have been ex-Team riders Mathieu Perget of France and John Delong of USA.
+Since 2025 the Sports Director has been ex-Team rider Guillaume Soula of France.

 In 2024 the team partnered with bicycle manufacturer Yoeleo who joined as a second naming rights sponsor, meaning the team name was officially changed to EuroCyclingTrips - Yoeleo and the team's UCI code was changed to ECT.